-How the taper will work and calculating your tax bill Companies and organisations might be able to claim a slight relief if their profits from 1 April 2023 are between the lower limit (£50,000) and the higher limit (£250,000).
-These limits are reduced if your account period is shorter than 12 months.
+How the taper will work

+Companies and organisations might be able to claim a slight relief if their profits from 1 April 2023 are between the lower limit (£50,000) and the higher limit (£250,000).
+These Limits are reduced if your account period is shorter than 12 months.
 The lower and upper limits are reduced by the number of associated companies your company has.
 This is known as adjusted limits.

 If your company has three associated companies, these limits are divided by 4.
 This reduces the lower limit to £12,500 and the upper limit to £62,500.
 If you are a non-UK resident company or a close investment holding company, you cannot claim marginal relief.
-The Government has created an online calculator to calculate your corporation tax bill after marginal relief.
-You must have the same following data to use this calculator.